For discerning adventurers...

 Tour Operator Ride and Seek Bike Tours

 Ancient Samurai roads, sacred Pilgrim routes and an immersion into a unique culture and gastronomy makes Japan the perfect cycling destination.
-Ride this tour as a single Epic or choose one of the two stages.

-Napoleon Grande Armée from Paris to Tallinn
+Napoleon Cycling Tour from Paris to Tallinn

 Tour Operator: Ride and Seek Bike Tours

-Estonia, France, Germany, Latvia, Lithuania & Poland
+Estonia, France, Germany, Latvia, Lithuania, Luxembourg & Poland

 36 days (Bike: 33 days)